-Manage system images used for VM creation.
+Manage system images that are used to create VMs.

 Manage VM disks, use disk snapshots, and expand disk capacity.